pwarner/WarpCode.Outcomes/docs/composing-outcomes.md

 ```

 A line in the form `from x in y` means:
-> `x` is the value contained in an Outcome - or something that can be converted to an Outcome - returned by the expression `y`.
+> `x` is the value contained in an Outcome (or something that can be converted to an Outcome) returned by the expression `y`.

 ## Important
 If any Outcome in a composition (the `y` in `from x in y`) holds an `IProblem`, *none* of the subsequent Outcome expressions (the `from` or `select` clauses) are evaluated.
 The flow is short-circuited, and a new problem Outcome of the desired return type is immediately returned.

 In the example above, if the `input` Outcome holds an instance of `IProblem` instead of a `DateTime` value, the `select` clause is never evaluated.